 Most of them are very common, and a lot of people don’t know they have them.
-They’re all pretty difficult to diagnose and most of the time, you need help from other experts, not just doctors.
+They’re all difficult to diagnose and most of the time, you need help from other experts such as functional medicine practitioners and naturopaths, not just doctors.

 But one thing they all have in common is that they cause weight gain and difficulty losing weight.

 If this is you, please please please do some research into each of these things to see if you perhaps fit into any of these categories.

 You can’t put a price on your health so it is worth getting checked out by a professional if you even have a slight feeling that you could be suffering from any of them.
 And be open to the possibility that something else might be going on inside your body that is causing issues with your weight, rather than thinking it couldn’t happen to me (like I did!).